Webador/SlmQueueDoctrine/README.md

 In previous version of SlmQueueDoctrine it was possible to throw a `SlmQueueDoctrine\Job\Exception\BuryableException` or a `SlmQueueDoctrine\Job\Exception\ReleasableException` to communicate this from inside a job to the worker.

 These exception were removed from all SlmQueue adapters in order to make them more equal.
-Use this instead:
+You can bury a job but throwing *any* exception during `execute()`.

+In order to release a job now you have to use this snippet instead:
 ```php
 <?php
 class MyJob extends \SlmQueue\Job\AbstractJob implements \SlmQueue\Queue\QueueAwareInterface